jlbradley1844/jlbradley1844.github.io/_posts/2020-02-13-red-letter-jesus.md

 that tell you all about "the magic of Jesus" without telling you a thing about how Jesus thought you should be living your life.
 Baha'is in particular will find very strong parallels with his teachings to themes Abdu'l-Baha repeatedly covered in his talks.
-Indeed, all of the central figures were just as conversant in the Bible than they were in the Koran (even The Bab, who had no problem teaching straight out of the Bible around mullahs, whose common practice was to handle the Bible with tongs to keep their distance!).
+There's a reason for this: all of the central Baha'i figures were just as conversant in the Bible than they were in the Koran; even The Bab, who had no problem teaching straight out of the Bible around mullahs, in an age when the Bible was commonly handled with tongs so believers could keep their distance,

 I thought of putting in such a compendium - but why?
 That would be no favor to you.
 Just go ahead and download the King James' bible onto your phone, and start your study.
 If you want